The Future of Web Push

 Web push is now an increasingly mature channel, with over 10 percent of all top websites having adopted this powerful technology to engage with their users.

-Nevertheless, Apple still lags behind other browsers and operating systems and does not yet support Web Push on iOS.
+Nevertheless, Apple still lags behind other browsers and operating systems and does not yet support web notifications on iOS.

-Over the years, we at OneSignal have continued to follow trends in the evolution of web push, and in 2020 we shared our previous predictions on when Apple would introduce support for this valuable channel to iOS.
+Over the years, we at OneSignal have continued to follow trends in the evolution of web push, and in 2020 we shared our previous predictions on when Apple would introduce support for this valuable channel on the iPhone.

 OneSignal has helped developers adapt to these changes by providing user-friendly and easily customizable ways to request web push notification permission.